ABM for small B2B sales teams

 Step 3: Create outreach around those signals.

 You're not sending a generic email to a generic "head of sales."
-You're sending an email to a specific person at a specific company, referencing the specific signal that indicates they might need you.
+You're sending an email to a specific person at a specific company, referencing the specific signal.

 Step 4: Measure by account closure.